Marjorie Tuite: Vatican 24

+Support for Jesse Jackson

+In 1984, Tuite traveled to Central America as a member of the delegation that supported presidential candidate Jesse Jackson.

-Death and funeral
+Death

+Tuite suffered from pancreatic cancer and need to have a tumor removed.
 Tuite died on June 28, 1986, aged 63, following her battle with pancreatic cancer.

+Funeral service

 Her funeral mass caused controversy.
 At the mass at the Church of St. Vincent Ferrer on July 3, Dominican priest Father Matarazzo instructed the crowd of Catholics, Protestants, and other denominations and religions that only Catholics should come forward for Holy Communion.
 Sister Maureen Fiedler countered him by announcing to attendees that all would be welcome at Communion, including non-Catholics.

 During the Consecration, the priest was surrounded by women, including Ruth McDonough Fitzpatrick of the Women's Ordination Conference.
 Fitzpatrick recalled that the priest elbowed the women "to give him his sacred space" but that they did not yield.
 Instead, the women extended their hands over the Eucharist and said the words of consecration "so loudly that you could hear it in [the] huge New York church."
 Many non-Catholics went forward to receive communion including the Protestant minister and peace activist William Sloane Coffin.
 Men and women from the peace movement and those working for human rights stood up spontaneously and shared memories of Tuite.

 Fitzpatrick said that "Women-Church came into its own at Margie's funeral in the way that Margie wanted."

 Tuite's ashes were taken to Nicaragua and, after they were taken through some of the villages where she had worked with local women, they were finally interred in a barrio of Managua.